xamantra/momentum/docs/basics.md

 The `controllers` parameter is a list of controller instances that can be reused down the tree multiple times.
 Let's say in a certain widget you wanted to access `CounterController` but it is not instantiated in controllers parameter of Momentum, you will get an error.

 ## Rebuilding Widgets
 There is only one way to update or rebuild widgets.
+That is using `model.update(...)`.

 Inside controller code:
 ```dart